 With the power supply in command entry status (:::), press V SET (voltage) or I SET (current) key to put the power supply in data entry status (===).
 The lower right side of the LCD shows the programmed setting in effect when the key is pressed.
 Press ENTER or CLEAR to exit without changing setting.
-Enter new value (the \(\infty key erases data just entered) and press ENTER to accept new setting or CLEAR to exit without changing setting.
+Enter new value (the ← key erases data just entered) and press ENTER to accept new setting or CLEAR to exit without changing setting.

-NOTE: Although the LCD can display up to five decimal places, only two decimal places are actually used for voltage and current settings (except that only one decimal place is used for setting voltage on Models BHK 1000-0.2MG and BHK 2000-0.1MG, and three decimal places are used for setting current on all models when current scale is set to Low range.).
+NOTE: Two decimal places are used for voltage settings and three decimal places for current settings (except that only one decimal place is used for setting voltage on Models BHK 1000-40MG and BHK 2000-20MG).

-With the power supply in command entry status (:::], an alternative is to use \rightarrow key (increase) or \leftarrow key (decrease) to change the output by the minimum increment (0.025% of E_Omax for voltage, 0.025% of I_Omax for current).
+With the power supply in command entry status (:::), an alternative is to use \Rightarrow key (increase) or \leftarrow key (decrease) to change the output by the minimum increment (0.025% of E_Omax for voltage, 0.025% of I_Omax for current).
 In CC mode, these keys control output current; in CV mode they control output voltage.
-When the unit switches from constant current (CC) to constant voltage (CV) mode, or from CV to CC mode the \rightarrow and \leftarrow keys are reassigned to the active parameter.
-Once the transition point is reached, each press of the \rightarrow key increases voltage, then current, changing the mode, from CV to CC or from CC to CV.
-The \rightarrow key has no effect after the maximum (or programmed limit) has been reached.
-If the value entered exceeds the maximum setting, the LCD bottom line flashes vsetmax=n.n v or isetmax=n.n 3.2.10 CHANGING CURRENT SCALE
+When the unit switches from constant current (CC) to constant voltage (CV) mode, or from CV to CC mode the \Rightarrow and \leftarrow keys are reassigned to the active parameter.
+Once the transition point is reached, each press of the \Rightarrow key increases voltage, then current, changing the mode, from CV to CC or from CC to CV.
+The \leftarrow key has no effect after the maximum (or programmed limit) has been reached.

+If the value entered exceeds the maximum setting, the LCD bottom line flashes VsetMAX=n.n v or IsetMAX=n.n mA where n.n is the maximum setting (see PAR.3.2.11).
+Press CLEAR and enter a value that does not exceed the maximum setting.